Code-Institute-Submissions/recipe-sharing-platform/README.md

 # Recipe Sharing Platform
-Recipe Sharing Platform is a recipes & social media platform for home chefs, food-lovers and social media enthusiasts alike, as it offers a space where the users can exchange their favorite food recipes, upload a picture of their cooked dish and other users can like and comment.
+Recipe Sharing Platform is a recipes & social media platform for home chefs, food-lovers and social media enthusiasts alike, as it offers a space where the users can exchange their favorite food recipes, upload a picture of their cooked dish, and other users can like and comment.
 Users can also find upcoming cooking events both in their local cities and online, and discover cookbooks suggested by other members of the community.
 Users are invited to interact with each other by sharing recipes, cookbooks and cooking experiences.

 #